 While staying at this beautiful, relaxing resort, there’s no shortage of activities and tours.
 Chico is set in the foothills of the rugged Absaroka Mountains in Paradise Valley, Montana, about 40 minutes north of the Yellowstone National Park.
 Meals at the resort are a treat, the restaurant’s garden produces just about all of the vegetables for the meals that the chefs in the Chico Dining room and Percie’s Poolside Grille whip up.

 In the summer, local fly-fishing is a big deal at Chico.
 You can take your fishing pole and gear to the Valley’s Spring Creeks, which are full of cutthroat trout.

-The horses are also a main attraction at Chico.
+The horses are also the main attraction at Chico.
 The Chico Horse Barn is extremely popular in the summer months.
-Guests can enjoy a slow, scenic ride through the prairies and foot hills of Paradise Valley, or sign-up for half day rides, moonlight rides, and even full day rides into Yellowstone Park are available upon request.
+Guests can enjoy a slow, scenic ride through the prairies and foothills of Paradise Valley, or sign-up for half-day rides, moonlight rides, and even full-day rides into Yellowstone Park are available upon request.
 The ranch gives children six or under pony rides, while the others ride the bigger steeds.

 The big pool is right next to the bar…and how nice it is to sip a cold beer and move down to the hotter part of the pool.
 Kick back and just enjoy being enveloped in the warmth, like a wet hot, down comforter!

 If you’re visiting Chico and looking for a more adventurous activity, then it’s time to hit the Yellowstone River for a Whitewater rafting adventure.
 If you’d still like to enjoy the river in a more low-key tone, then you’d want to experience the scenic float trip.